 The policies below apply to transferring credit after matriculation, including for study abroad courses.
 Some of these policies do not apply to external transfer students seeking credit for coursework done at their previous institution.
 To learn about the process and policies for external transfer students seeking credit for classes taken at their previous institution, please click here.

-- Students who entered Penn as freshmen may take up to four (4) course units (CUs)1 outside of the University toward their degree.
-This includes summer courses and courses taken prior to matriculation at Penn.2 Courses from Penn-approved study abroad programs do not contribute to this 4 CU limit.
+- Students who entered Penn as first-years may take up to four (4) course units (CUs)1 outside of the University toward their degree.
+Courses from Penn-approved study abroad programs do not contribute to this 4 CU limit.

 - Students who entered Penn as external transfers may not take any additional courses outside the University for transfer credit unless the credit is completed at a Penn-approved study abroad program.